md-zaman/kubernetes/Notes.md

 | Cloud Control Manager (CCM) |                   |

 Worker Node:
 10. Kubelet is responsible for maintaing the pod.
-It ensure that the pod is always running of the pod is not running, it will inform the API server in control plane.
+It ensure that the pod is always running if the pod is not running, it will inform the API server in control plane.

 11. Container runtime: It can be docker (dockershim) or any other container runtime of crio, containerd or any other container runtimes which implements conatiner interface.